AdobeDocs/campaign-standard.en/help/integrating/using/requesting-the-ms-dynamics-365-with-acs-integration.md

 * **Step 1** - It is assumed that you already have, or are in the process of procuring, a license for Microsoft Dynamics 365 for Sales and for Adobe Campaign Standard.

-* **Step 2** - The standard integration offering is free to all customers; however, additional costs may apply depending on your requirements (see "Integration guardrails" and "Integration boundaries" sections).
+* **Step 2** - The standard integration offering is free to all customers; however, additional costs may apply depending on your requirements (see [Integration guardrails and boundaries](../../integrating/using/ms-dynamics-365-integration-guardrails.md).
 A new sales order will need to be signed in order to take advantage of the integration.

-* **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign (see "Configuring this integration" section below).
+* **Step 3** - Complete pre-integration steps for Dynamics 365 and Campaign.
+See [Configure this integration](#configure-this-integration).

 * **Steps 4-7** - The Adobe onboarding team will work with you through the onboarding process.

-## Configuring this integration
+## Configure this integration {#configure-this-integration}

 Three systems need to be provisioned and configured for this integration: Adobe Campaign Standard, Microsoft Dynamics 365 for Sales and the integration tool.
 Configuration articles are linked below.